eduvpn/documentation/DISTRIBUTED_NODES.md

 latency.
 This document assumes we have 3 VMs, it can also be done with less, i.e. 2 VMs, but that will not be described here.

+# Security

+At this time, the nodes in the network MUST trust each other.
+A breach of one of them has consequences for the entire network of nodes!
+The threat model does NOT include containing a breach of one of the nodes.
+For example, a breached node can:

+- contact all other nodes and access the OpenVPN management interfaces;
+  - listing current connections (including the real client IPs);
+  - killing connections;
+- obtain additional VPN server certificates;
+- ...

 ## Controller

 Install the controller with the `deploy_controller.sh` script.
 Make sure you